 How does the lottery system work?

 Charter schools are open to all students who want to attend, regardless of where they live.
 If the school receives more student requests than it has spots available, it is required by law to hold a blind lottery to determine which students will have the opportunity to attend.
 Many charter schools have wait lists and may admit more students as spots become available.

 Why isn't our local charter school located in a traditional school building?

-Under state law, school districts are required to provide adequate and equivalent facilities to charter public schools, but districts vary in their compliance with this law.
-Many charter schools secure their own facilities, using state financing or donations.
-In some cases, the charter schools may build a full school campus from the ground up; in other areas, they may rent available space in churches, community centers or commercial buildings.
+Under state law, school districts must provide adequate and equivalent facilities to charter public schools, but communities vary in their compliance with this law.
+Many charter schools secure their facilities using state financing or donations.
+In some cases, charter schools may build an entire campus from the ground up; in other areas; they may rent available space in churches, community centers, or commercial buildings.

-Charter schools are actually more accountable to parents and students than conventional schools.
-Because they are governed by the parents, teachers and administrators that make up the local school community, charters are directly accountable to the community they serve.
+Charter schools are more accountable to parents and students than conventional schools.
+Because the parents, teachers govern them, and administrators that make up the local school community, charters are directly accountable to the community they serve.
 Local governance allows the school community freedom to innovate and make decisions based on the needs of its students.
-Additionally, charter schools are reviewed for renewal every five years by the school district or authorizer to ensure they have good academic results, and that they are operating in a fiscally and operationally responsible manner.
+Additionally, charter schools are reviewed for renewal every five years by the school district or authorizer to ensure they have good academic results and are operating in a fiscally and operationally responsible manner.